Finding Rest During the Newborn Days - Baby Chick

 Share

-Nothing is more amazing than the moment you see your baby’s face for the first time.
-The joy, excitement, and love that overcome you make it feel like you are literally on top of the world!
-It isn’t until you get home that the doubts, fear, and overwhelming feelings begin to kick in.
+Nothing is more amazing than seeing your baby’s face for the first time.
+The joy, excitement, and love that overcome you make it feel like you are on top of the world!
+It isn’t until you get home that the doubts, fear, and overwhelming feelings kick in.
 Suddenly, you are responsible for this tiny, helpless being . . . who won’t sleep!
 You are feeling overwhelmed and exhausted.
 And you start to wonder how you will ever find rest during these seemingly endless newborn days.

-Unfortunately, nothing can prepare you for how hard, exhausting, lonely, and overwhelming motherhood can be.
-There are levels of tired no one can accurately describe.
-But, the good news is that you are not alone, and how you feel is very normal.
-And I am here to tell you that you are doing great and that these hard moments won’t last forever.
+Unfortunately, nothing can prepare you for how demanding, exhausting, lonely, and overwhelming motherhood can be.
+There are levels of tiredness that no one can accurately describe.
+But the good news is that you are not alone, and how you feel is very normal.
+And I am here to tell you that you are doing great and these challenging moments won’t last forever.

 How to Find Rest During the Newborn Days